-TULLAHOMA, Tenn. – The Compassus program serving Bedford, Cannon, Coffee, Franklin, Grundy and Moore Counties is proud to recognize Kathleen Shea and all hospice volunteers during National Volunteer Week April 23-29 for providing companionship, support and dignity to hospice patients and their loved ones.
+TULLAHOMA, Tenn. – The Compassus program serving Bedford, Cannon, Coffee, Franklin, Grundy and Moore counties is proud to recognize all hospice volunteers during National Volunteer Week April 15-21 for providing companionship, support and dignity to hospice patients and their loved ones.

-“Whether simply providing companionship or a listening presence, volunteers make a meaningful impact on our patients and their families,” said Rob Nichols, M.D., medical director for Compassus – Tullahoma.
-“I want to thank Kathleen and all of the volunteers on our team for their true dedication to those we serve.”
+“Whether listening quietly, reading a book or simply running errands, volunteers make a meaningful impact on our patients and their families,” said Rob Nichols, M.D., medical director for Compassus – Tullahoma.
+“I want to thank all of the volunteers on our team for their commitment to those we serve.”

 According to the National Hospice and Palliative Care Organization, there are an estimated 450,000 trained hospice volunteers providing more than 19 million hours of service to hospice programs each year.
 Hospice volunteers add to the care provided by physicians and other hospice staff by bringing companionship to people in the final months and weeks of life, providing respite to families and caregivers, and supporting the administrative responsibilities of hospice programs.

 For more information about National Volunteer Week, visit pointsoflight.org/signature-events/national-volunteer-week.

 For information about Compassus – Tullahoma, please visit compassus.com/tullahoma or call (931) 455-9118.